conniemessi/Audio-Inpainting/README.md

 You can also access a hosted version of the demo at:
 [https://a81cc3f8db098ee59c.gradio.live](https://a81cc3f8db098ee59c.gradio.live)

-> Note: The hosted URL is time-limited (Gradio share links typically expire after 72 hours).
+> Note: The hosted URL is time-limited (Gradio share links typically expire after 1 week).
 If it is no longer active, please run `demo.py` locally.

 ---